CaseCal/data-512-a2/README.md

 Entries that could not be matched are removed and saved in the *data/unmatched* folder.
 Overall, 26 countries had no matching articles, and 1859 pages had no matching country.
 Unmatched pages appeared to be primarily those where teh country was inconsistently encoded as an adjective, such as "South Korean", "Salvadoran", and "Icelandic".
 This analysis could be improved by attempting to match more of these articles.

+##### ORES Quality Predictions
+The [ORES API](https://ores.wikimedia.org/v3/#) is used to collect the quality ratings for each article.
+We use  the "GET /v3/scores/{context}" endpoint, providing "enwiki" as context, "articlequality' as model and providing rev_ids in batches of 50.

+Out of 44680 articles, 274 did not return a prediction.
+These are saved in the *data/unmatched/page_data-no_prediction.csv* file, and removed from further analysis.

+On a computer with a 7-core CPU, 24GB RAM and 10Mbps ethernet connection, the API requests took approximately two minutes to complete.

 ## Data